openmetalio/openmetal-docs/docs/operators-manual/day-1/command-line/openstackclient.md

 **Step 3**: Activate the Python virtual environment

-Use `source ~/venv/bin/activate` to activate the virtual environment.
+Use `. omi-cli/bin/activate` to activate the virtual environment.

 For example:

-    source ~/venv/bin/activate
+    . omi-cli/bin/activate

 **Step 4**: Upgrade `pip`